Camera Icon

 FSMWR Publicity

 1950s, includes clippings about initiation of the bird sanctuary project and its naming, the filing of incorporation papers, the charter, and fundraising.
-Also a clipping about the sighting of 70 white egrets (rare in 1953) and a New Year’s Day count (30 pine siskins were observed.)
+Also a clipping about the sighting of 70 white egrets (rare in 1953) and a New Year’s Day count (30 Pine Siskins were observed.)

 1960s, includes clippings re. field trips, nature walks and tours, bird banding, as well as clippings about land acquisitions (1960), the tenth anniversary of incorporation (6/1961), and digging for Indian artifacts (1969).
 In addition, there are clippings re. gifts of land in the vicinity of Bark Haul Road to the Longmeadow Conservation Commission (1966)